Campuses and locations

 AUD38,455 (indicative annual fee, 2020)

 Indicative annual fees are based on a full year full time load (80 units) Find out more about fees

 3 years full-time.

 Psychology is the scientific study of human behaviour, the human brain and its effect on the way we act and why.
 This fascinating area of study covers a broad range of areas such as memory, decision-making and developmental studies.

-The Bachelor of Psychological Science encompasses not only clinical psychology, but also a huge array of specialty areas.
-Your study will help you become an expert in human behaviour and give you the skills to make a positive impact in the lives of others.
+In addition to learning about a diverse array of psychology fields, the Bachelor of Psychological Science at The University of Newcastle also encompasses statistical analysis and research methodologies to provide you with comprehensive skills that can be utilised across a variety of career paths.
+Your study of psychology will help you become an expert in human behaviour and give you the skills to make a positive impact in the lives of others.